Devan Nair: Resignation

+On 28 March 1985, Nair suddenly resigned under unclear circumstances.
+According to Lee's memoirs, on 15 March 1985 he was informed that Nair, during a trip to Kuching, Sarawak, Malaysia, had behaved inappropriately with women and molested them.
+Nair later collapsed and lost control of himself before being flown back to Singapore.
+Upon learning of these events, Lee met with First Lady Avadai Dhanam Lakshimi, who told him that Nair had been consuming a bottle of whisky every night over the previous months.
+In the weeks leading up to the Sarawak trip, Nair had disguised himself with a wig and left The Istana one night without security to meet a German woman.
+He was later discovered at Changi Cottage in the presence of liquor bottles and glasses marked with lipstick.
+The first lady recounted that there had been a quarrel between her and her husband before he assaulted and beat her while intoxicated.

+After being hospitalised and treated by doctors, Nair was diagnosed with alcoholism on 23 March, with reports noting "many years of alcohol consumption".
+The Cabinet ultimately decided that Nair must resign, or face possible impeachment by Parliament if he refused.
+Lee and S. Rajaratnam visited Nair at Singapore General Hospital (SGH) on 27 March, after which he agreed to resign the following day.
+Nair then went to the Caron Foundation in Pennsylvania, United States for treatment.
+He insisted on receiving a pension, and the Cabinet agreed on the condition that government doctors would occasionally monitor his progress.
+After Parliament approved the provision, Nair later, for reasons unknown, declined it and denied having agreed to the condition.

-On 28 March 1985, Nair suddenly resigned in unclear circumstances.
-Deputy Prime Minister Goh Chok Tong stated in Parliament that Nair resigned to get treatment for his alcoholism, a charge Nair hotly denied.
-According to Nair's counterclaim, he resigned under pressure when their political views came into conflict and Goh threatened him during a game of chess to oust him as president.
-Nair also alleged that he was fed drugs to make him appear disoriented and that rumours were spread about his personal life in an attempt to discredit him.
+Deputy Prime Minister Goh Chok Tong stated in Parliament that Nair had stepped down to seek treatment for his alcoholism, a claim that Nair would deny publicly.
+According to Nair's counterclaim, he was forced to resign due to political disagreements with Goh, who allegedly threatened him during a game of chess to remove him as president.
+Nair also alleged he was drugged to appear disoriented and that rumours about his personal life were spread to tarnish his reputation.
+However, Nair's allegations were never substantiated.
+In 1999, an article in the Canadian newspaper The Globe and Mail discussing the case prompted a libel suit by Goh.
+Some sources claimed the suit was dismissed following Nair’s counterclaim.

-However, Nair's claims were never substantiated.
-In 1999, an article about the case in the Canadian newspaper The Globe and Mail resulted in a libel suit by Goh.
-Some claimed that the suit was thrown out of court after Nair's counterclaim.
-However, in a letter to The New York Times, it is said that Goh agreed to discontinue the suit only when two of Nair's sons issued a statement, reported in The Globe and Mail on 1 July 2004, maintaining that Nair was no longer mentally competent to give evidence in court.
-The Globe and Mail statement concluded that "having reviewed the records, and on the basis of the family's knowledge of the circumstances leading to Mr. Nair's resignation as President of Singapore in March 1985, we can declare that there is no basis for this allegation (of Mr. Nair being drugged)."
+In a letter to The New York Times, it was reported that Goh agreed to discontinue the libel suit only after two of Nair's sons issued a statement, published in The Globe and Mail on 1 July 2004, asserting that Nair was no longer mentally competent to testify in court.
+The statement concluded that "having reviewed the records, and on the basis of the family's knowledge of the circumstances leading to Mr. Nair's resignation as President of Singapore in March 1985, we can declare that there is no basis for this allegation (of Mr. Nair being drugged)."